 - How many competitors exist in your neighborhood

-- Which markets you could target that are a little less crowded
+- Which should be your target audience markets that are a little less crowded

 Completing your SWOT review, assess the threats to your company in the following way: